 Aldi has become the unofficial grocery store of choice for the financial independence movement.
 They have done an amazing job changing their image during the past several years.
 When I was in my early 20s it was embarrassing to claim to shop at Aldi, and now it’s the hip thing to do.
 It’s not just hip in the personal finance community, but in mainstream.
 New Aldi stores are opening all over the United States.
 Aldi hiring is at an all time high.
-They recently invested $3.4 billion to open 2,500 additional stores nation-wide.
+A few years ago they invested $3.4 billion to open 2,500 additional stores nation-wide.
 Many jobs will become available during the next several years.
 Individuals may be wondering what it takes to get hired at Aldi.

 Or as an alternative, below is a summary from Aldi’s website:

 ALDI is a no-frills grocery shopping experience focused on customers first – delivering high quality food they’re proud to serve their family, responsive customer service, everyday low prices and a quick-and-easy shopping experience with only four to five aisles and all the essentials.

 We carry the weekly must-haves and display them in their designed shipping boxes to help save time and resources to restock shelves.
 Shoppers will find more than 90 percent of the groceries we offer are under our ALDI exclusive brands, hand-selected by ALDI to ensure that our products meet or exceed the national brands on taste, quality and, of course, price.

 That means you don’t have to worry about which ketchup brand or Greek yogurt brand is best, because we’ve specially curated the best product for you and your family.
 We can’t promise you’ll find ten choices of the same item, but we can promise you’ll find the best one.